pauloesampaio/pauloesampaio.github.io/_posts/2021-02-04-mask_detector.md

     # Get video frame
     frame = vs.read()

-    # YOU CODE TO DEAL WITH THE FRAMES HERE
+    # YOUR CODE TO DEAL WITH THE FRAMES HERE

     cv2.imshow("frame", frame)
     if cv2.waitKey(1) & 0xFF == ord("q"):